 Select therapeutic use:

-Indications for ZOFRAN INJECTION:
+Indications for Ondansetron Injection:

 Prevention of nausea and vomiting associated with initial and repeat courses of emetogenic cancer chemotherapy, including high-dose cisplatin.
 Prevention of post-op nausea and vomiting.